Self-Publishing: Instafreebie Errata – Tips, Tricks, Strategies

 Overall, this takes courage.
 And faith in weeding your garden to get the best crop.
 This isn’t any numbers racket.
 A thousand true fans that open and buy everything you produce is better than 10,000 fans where only 1% does.
 Less expensive in time and money.

 This points to not mailing so frequently, and to dropping out of participating in giveaways that don’t result in your type of readers.
-Like romance/erotic compared to romance/women’s fiction.
+Like romance/erotica compared to romance/women’s fiction.

 My current plans are to run only a single giveaway each month, and only in three main genres.
 I’ll still join as many as I can, but won’t be joining as many.
 I’m also going to improve my own game in writing, making covers, and descriptions.